import { useMemo } from "react";

 The New Approach

-To solve the mentioned shortcomings we introduce experimental MessageActions component that allows:
+To address these gaps, the experimental MessageActions component allows:

-- to define filtering logic for what actions will be displayed in the dropdown or among the quick actions
+- placing actions in the dropdown or as quick actions

 The Customization Process